dhruvdevu/GenreClassificationDL/index.md

 The LSTM model had an average precision of 0.32, which is worse than our baseline.
 In addition, it had a (not bad) F1 score of 0.48.
 One explanation for why our model didnt work is that it may not have been well fitted to this type of data - perhaps convolutions are a better way of analyzing our particular data due to the locality of temporal correlations - at any given timestamp, the immediately neighbouring timestamps may be more important than more distant steps.

 Though our model on average performed worse than our baseline, a large part of this was due to our difficulty training it - we didn't have time to optimize over hyperparameters.
 Perhaps hyperparam training and tweaking with the model (for example, adding attention) could increase its performance.
-This theory has evidence in the form of results from <a href="http://dawenl.github.io/files/FINAL.pdf
+This theory has evidence in the form of results from [8] who were able to obtain up to 50% accuracy on a different dataset with 20 genres, trained only on lyric data.
-">Liang et al</a>,who were able to obtain 38% accuracy on the MSD using the same audio features and lyric data, but used a larger fraction of the dataset.

 Our best results were from our CNN Model, using a batch size of 10, 20 epochs, a learning rate of 1e-3, and 128 conv filters per layer (except the last one, which had 256 filters).
 The training and validation accuracy is presented below: